-READY will support breakfast, tea breaks, and lunch for all four days of the training.
-READY has limited funding available to support travel costs for local/national organizations and lodging for those traveling from outside of Nairobi if needed.
+READY will support tea breaks and lunch for all five days of the training for all participants.

+Please note: READY has limited funding available to support travel and/or accommodation costs for local/national organizations if needed to participate.
 Funding will be considered on an as-needed basis.
 Requests for support should be indicated on the application form.
-There will be an expected level of commitment from participating individuals, including time and human resources.

-Applications are due by December 23, 2022
+Applications are due by July 30th, 2024.

-To apply, visit: www.ready-initiative.org
+To apply, click here or visit: www.ready-initiative.org

 Have questions?

-Email us at: ready@savechildren.org
+Email us at:

+ready@savechildren.org

-All applicants will be informed if they have been chosen for the training before January 20, 2023.
+All applicants will be informed if they have been chosen for the training before August 22nd.